-Over the course of the first quarter of 2020, a global outbreak of a novel coronavirus (COVID-19), took place.
-The outbreak has spread around the world, including to every state of the United States.
-As a result of the pandemic, numerous countries, including the United States, have declared national emergencies.
-As the global impact of the outbreak has been rapidly evolving, and new cases of COVID-19 have quickly spread around the world, many countries, including the U.S., have reacted by instituting quarantines, restrictions on travel and temporarily closing non-essential businesses.
-Many states in the U.S. instituted varying degrees of "shelter-in-place" guidelines or orders and other measures designed to contain the spread of COVID-19.
-Such actions are creating significant macroeconomic disruptions and adversely impacting many industries.
-The outbreak could have a continued adverse impact on macroeconomic and market conditions and trigger a period of global economic slowdown.
+As a result of the global COVID-19 pandemic, numerous countries, including the United States, have declared national emergencies and have reacted by instituting quarantines, restrictions on travel and temporarily closing non-essential businesses, including offices and hotels.
+Many states in the U.S. instituted varying degrees of "shelter-in-place" guidelines or orders and other measures designed to mitigate the impact of COVID-19.
+Such actions have resulted in significant macroeconomic disruptions and have adversely impacted many industries.
+In response, the U.S. government has implemented unprecedented actions, such as economic stimulus and interest rate cuts.
+However, the outbreak could have a continued adverse impact on macroeconomic and market conditions and trigger a period of global economic slowdown.
 The rapid development and fluidity of this situation precludes any prediction as to the ultimate adverse impact of COVID-19 on economic and market conditions, and, as a result, present material uncertainty and risk with respect to us and the performance of our investments.